 - 1. Keep and maintain public records required by the COUNTY to perform the service. - 2.
-Upon request from the COUNTY's custodian of public records, provide the COUNTY with a copy of the requested records or allow the records to be inspected or copied, by the
+Upon request from the COUNTY's custodian of public records, provide the COUNTY with a copy of the requested records or allow the records to be inspected or copied within a reasonable time at a cost that does not exceed the cost provided in Chapter 119 or as otherwise provided by law.

-COUNTY within a reasonable time at a cost that does not exceed the cost provided in Chapter records disclosure requirements are not disclosed except as authorized by law for the duration of the contract term and following completion of the contract if the AGENCY does not transfer the records to the COUNTY.
+3. Ensure that public records that are exempt or confidential and exempt from public records disclosure requirements are not disclosed except as authorized by law for the duration of the contract term and following completion of the contract if the AGENCY does not transfer the records to the COUNTY.